udacity/ipnd-webcasts/Stage_2/2015-09-01-Math-In-Python/README.md

 ##Nature of Computing (It's base 2)
 Today we are going into using Python for Math and Computation!
 Before we get into more advanced details, it is very useful to go back to basics and find out how computation of any kind is done.

-In any computer, every form of data is fundamntally stored in Binary:  1 or 0, True or False, On or Off, electricity flows through a transistor or it doesn't.
+In any computer, every form of data is fundamentally stored in Binary:  1 or 0, True or False, On or Off, electricity flows through a transistor or it doesn't.
 This means that numbers are going to be stored in base 2, and any mathematical operations are going to need to be run in base 2!

 ###Base 2 examples